justeattakeaway/pie/packages/tools/generator-pie-component/README.md

 Once you have completed all the prompts, your scaffolded component will be generated! 🎉

-The newly-generated `package.json` file will most likely contain references to packages using a workspace version, e.g.:
+The newly generated `package.json` file will most likely contain references to packages using a workspace version, e.g.:

 ```json
   "@justeattakeaway/pie-webc-core": "workspace:*"